-According to our revised estimates, between January 1, 2016 and January 1, 2017, the Jewish population increased by an estimated 103,500 persons, or 0.72%, versus 96,000 and 0.67% the previous year.
-This compares with a total world population growth rate of 1.12%, versus 1.38% the previous year.
-World Jewry continued to increase exclusively due to the population increase in Israel (1.84%) overcoming actual decrease in the Diaspora (-0.16%).
-Among total population, growth was 1.5% in less developed countries, and nearly nil in more developed countries.
-Table 1 offers an overall picture of the Jewish population at the beginning of 2017 as compared to 2016 by major geographical regions.
-The originally published estimates from the 2016 American Jewish Year Book were slightly revised reflecting retroactive corrections due to improved information.
-These corrections resulted in a net decline of 3,100 persons in the 2016 world Jewry estimate, comprising a subtraction of 1,900 from the previous estimate for Israel, and a net deduction of 1,200 in the Jewish Diaspora total.
+According to our revised estimates, between January 1, 2017 and January 1, 2018, the Jewish population increased by an estimated 98,400 persons, or 0.68%, versus 100,000 and 0.69% the previous year.
+This compares with a total world population growth rate of 1.13%, versus 1.14% the previous year.
+World Jewry continued to increase exclusively due to the population increase in Israel (1.74%) overcoming actual decrease in the Diaspora (-0.17%).
+For the total population, growth was 1.4% in less developed countries, and 0.1% in the more developed countries where most Jews live.
+Table 1 offers an overall picture of the Jewish population at the beginning of 2018 as compared to 2017 by major geographical regions.
+The originally published estimates from the 2017 American Jewish Year Book were slightly revised reflecting retroactive corrections due to improved information.
+These corrections resulted in a net decline of 3,800 persons in the 2017 world Jewry estimate, comprising a subtraction of 4,900 from the previous estimate for Israel, and a net increase of 1,100 in the Jewish Diaspora total.